-The inflows and outflow for Lac La Biche Lake were collected on June 27, July 31, and August 27, 2018.
-Data regarding inflow total phosphorus concentrations is illustrated in Figure 10.
+The inflows and outflow for Lac La Biche Lake were collected on May 25, June 1, June 15, July 2, and August 13, 2020.
+Data regarding inflow total phosphorus concentrations is illustrated in Figure 10 below.
+Inflow 12 was not sampled due to low volume and flow.

-Total phosphorus concentrations in all of the inflow and outflow samples exceeded the applicable regulatory guideline 0.050 mg/L for total phosphorus concentration.
+Total phosphorus concentrations in more than half of the inflow and outflow samples exceeded the applicable regulatory guideline 0.05 mg/L for total phosphorus concentration.
+However, Owl River, La Biche River, and Inflow 10 were within the regulatory guideline of 0.05 mg/L. A map showing the location of these samples is found on Figure 16.

-Figure 10: Inflow and outflow total phosphorous concentration for Lac La Biche Lake - 2018
+Figure 10: Inflow and outflow total phosphorous concentration for Lac La Biche Lake - 2020